hirosystems/clarinet/docs/feature-guides/test-contract-with-clarinet-sdk.md

 )
 ```

-### Migrating between Clarinet 1 and Clarinet 2
+### Migrating Between Clarinet v1 and Clarinet v2

-> Note: Clarinet 2 will be released in October 2023, and will create the right boilerplate files.
-But if a project has been created with Clarinet 1, the following script prepares the project to run the SDK and Vitest.
+> Note: Clarinet v2 will be released in October 2023, and will create the right boilerplate files.
+But if a project has been created with Clarinet v1, the following script prepares the project to run the SDK and Vitest.

-Executing this script in a Clarinet 1 project will initialise NPM and Vitest.
+Executing this script in a Clarinet v1 project will initialise NPM and Vitest.
 It will also create a sample test file.

 ```console
 npx @hirosystems/clarinet-sdk@latest
 ```

-This script will ask you if you want to run npm install now, you can press enter to do so.
+This script will ask you if you want to run npm install now; you can press enter to do so.
-It can take a few seconds.
+This can take a few seconds.

 The file `tests/counter_test.ts` that was created by `clarinet contract new counter` can be deleted.

-You can have a look at `tests/contract.test.ts`, it's a sample file showing how to use the SDK with Vitest.
+You can also have a look at `tests/contract.test.ts`.
+It's a sample file showing how to use the SDK with Vitest.
 It can safely be deleted.

-### Unit tests for `counter` example
+### Unit Tests for `counter` Example

 Create a file `tests/counter.test.ts` with the following content: